 - General good governance practical advice.

-Our QLD Business + Property Lawyers offer reliable, practical legal advice on compliance frameworks aimed at supporting clients with their business governance requirements.
+Our corporate Lawyers offer reliable, practical legal advice on compliance frameworks aimed at supporting clients with their business governance requirements.

 We can provide support and guidance on corporate governance issues such as the composition of boards; structuring and implementing governance structures, including authority delegations, report authorisations and execution protocols; and procedures for contract review.

-If you require any assistance, please contact our business lawyers today to discuss your needs.
+If you require any assistance, please contact our corporate lawyers today to discuss your needs.